raspberrypilearning/cd-my-favourite-celebrity/en/step_9.md

-## More Styling
+## Add links to other websites

-+ text-allign, list styling with classes and minor positioning
++ Create a list of items using ul and li tags.
+Change the items in the list into links using a tag.